The worst high-five fails in PGA Tour history

 Who could forget Tommy Fleetwood managing to hit himself in the face (thanks to his caddie) after making a clutch birdie at the 2017 WGC-Mexico Championship?

 If you're thinking, Yeah, but the Brits aren't good at high-fiving, well, maybe there's some truth to that.
 But American golfers are just as bad.
 Remember Tiger Woods' In Your LIFE! chip-in at the 2005 Masters.
 Of course you do.
 It was so good, though, that golf fans forget about his embarrassing exchange with caddie Steve Williams right after:

+That was almost enough to ruin the entire moment.
 Phil Mickelson and caddie Jim "Bones" Mackay have botched their share of high fives through the years as well.

 And here's Louis Oosthuizen and his caddie after the South African made his albatross on the second hole in the final round of the 2012 Masters:

 The dude had just holed a 4-iron from TWO HUNDRED AND FIFTY-THREE yards and yet he couldn't land a high-five from point-blank range?!
 That's just mind boggling.